itsteddyyo/strategy-pack/README.md

 Thanks to everyone working on Home Assistant and the everyone in the community.
 Without your Documentation, Code and Forum Posts i could not have done this.

 The design is heavily inspired by [Dwains Dashboard](https://github.com/dwainscheeren/dwains-lovelace-dashboard), as that was my first dashboard because the design and auto-population really hit a nerve with me.
 I wanna thank Dwain for his great work.
 His Dashboard is more User-friendly and works without any yaml-Knowledge so it is absolutely a better fit for many Users.
-Give it a look!
+Give it a try!